 Pennies for Patients

-This year for Catholic Schools' Week, Holy Name of Jesus School decided to do a service project to help raise money to find a cure for blood cancer.
+For 2020 Catholic Schools' Week, Holy Name of Jesus School decided to do a service project to help raise money to find a cure for blood cancer.
 Fourth graders set the stage for the project by visiting all homerooms to teach about the cause, worked with our sixth-grade morning announcement team (HNN, Holy Name News) to create videos, collected and counted the cash each day.
 After our school Mass, fourth graders presented a “check” for $3,700 to Cassidy Nord of the Leukemia and Lymphoma Society.

 In honor of Catholic Schools' Week and the Sock Hop, Sixth Grade Student Council collected socks for people in need.
 Socks are the number one item needed by homeless shelters.
 We collected 955 pairs of socks!
 A team of gentlemen created the container to collect the socks.